 There are no paper forms for applicants to complete, there is no application fee or any cost to apply.

-Individuals with an interest or experience in the fields of evaluation, data collection and analysis, and Indigenous ways of knowing.
+Individuals with an interest in the fields of evaluation, data collection and analysis, and Indigenous ways of knowing.
+We will also require candidates to have demonstrable leadership skills, team building skills and natural curiosity.

-- Interested Candidates must have interest or experience in the fields of evaluation, data collection and analysis, and Indigenous ways of knowing
+- Interested Candidates must have interest in the fields of evaluation, data collection and analysis, and Indigenous ways of knowing

 - Must be a Nigerian citizen based in Nigeria due to the terms and funding of this program.